Central Michigan

 Central Michigan, also called Mid Michigan, is a region in the Lower Peninsula of the U.S. state of Michigan.
-As its name implies, it is the middle area of the Lower Peninsula.
+As the name indicates, it is the middle area of the Lower Peninsula.
 Lower Michigan is said to resemble a mitten, and Mid Michigan corresponds roughly to the thumb and palm, stretching from Michigan's eastern shoreline along Lake Huron into the fertile rolling plains of the Michigan Basin.
 The region contains cities of moderate size, including Flint, Saginaw, and the state capital of Lansing.
 Generally Central, or "Mid", Michigan is defined by governmental organizations as an area North of Jackson, and South of Clare.

 Definitions

 For the most part, Central Michigan and Mid Michigan are synonymous with each other, representing generally the same geographic area of Michigan.
 However, some definitions of Central Michigan and Mid Michigan can vary significantly, depending on one's point of reference.